kleikanger/pyDEC/README.md

 &END FORCE_EVAL
 ```

-- To transform MO's to dalton format we run the transfomMOs.py script.
+- To transform MO's to dalton format we run the transfomMOs.py script (parsed below).
+	The result is the DALTON input file orbitals_in.u.

 transformMOS.py:
 ```python